 It's a shock to turn away into the biting wind that whistles across the summit.

-You will traverse around the crater and along the lip, in strict single file.
+You will traverse around the crater and along the lip, in a strict single file.

-We stopped at various points for information sharing and to wait for clouds of sulphur to blow over.
+We stopped at various points for information sharing and to wait for clouds of sulfur to blow over.

 There are fascinating holes which billow steam as you pass, you can reach in and feel the heat but be careful not to topple over.

 You are now above the clouds and the view is incredible in every direction.
-Craters, steam and sulphur one way, piercing blue sky above puffy white clouds the other way.
+Craters, steam and sulfur one way, piercing blue sky above puffy white clouds the other way.

 This will be the best lunch view you've ever had!